cbrownstein-lambda/lambda-docs-mkdocs/docs/public-cloud/1-click-clusters/support.md

 ### In scope

 * **Hardware and Infrastructure:** Full support for CPU/GPU VMs, physical hosts, and networking components.
-* **Software Environment:** Assistance with Lambda Stack, OFED drivers, Jupyter Notebooks, and essential ML tools like NCCL and OpenMPI.
+* **Software Environment:** Assistance with Lambda Stack, OFED drivers, Jupyter Notebooks, and essential ML tools like NCCL and Open MPI.
 * **Networking and Storage:** Management and troubleshooting for Ethernet and InfiniBand networks, as well as persistent and local storage.
 * **Slurm Installation:** Guidance on Slurm setup and basic troubleshooting to streamline your job scheduling processes.
 * **Managed Kubernetes*:** If purchased as an add-on, our team of Kubernetes experts will be there to help you.